merondun/puzzler/docs/Fungus_Example.md

 ![genomescope2](/examples/figs/Fungus_linear_plot.png)

+The left-peak corresponds to around 18, so we would set `--hom_cov` to 32 if it was diploid.

+It can sometimes be difficult to disentangle haploid and diploid samples using genomescope2, and we don't know the ploidy of this species.

-The left-peak corresponds to around 14, so we would set `--hom_cov` to 28.
-Instead, I will just let use hifiasm determine appropriate levels, and check the `.log`.
+Instead of specifying `--hom_cov` directly, I will just let use `hifiasm` determine appropriate levels, and check the `.log`.

+## `puzzler`

-## Draft Assembly
+### Step 1: Draft Assembly

-The most important part is to prepare the map file `samples.tsv` with these columns, in this specific order.
+:bulb: The most important part is to prepare the map file `samples.tsv` with these columns, **in this specific order.**

 :heavy_exclamation_mark:***Use full paths***!!

 * **sample:** Sample ID, all assembly work will be saved in `$WD/Fungus`.
 * **runtime:** Either "apptainer", "singularity", or "conda".
 If other runtime, ensure `$runtime exec puzzler.sif` works.